ErikKassubek/ADVOCATE/doc/fuzzing.md

 - [GoPie](fuzzing/GoPie.md)
 - [Flow](fuzzing/Flow.md)

-[Here](./../examples/fuzzing/) you can find some examples illustrating the different approaches.
+[Here](./../examples/fuzzing/README.md) you can find some examples illustrating the different approaches, and a comparison between the original and our GoPie implementation when applying them to the GoBench benchmark.